bellroy/trike-programming-language-test/README.md

 # TrikeApps Programming Challenges

 1. Clone (don't fork) this repo and make a branch for your changes.
 2. Please complete _all_ of the following problems.
-Commit as you go, and use [git bundle](https://git-scm.com/docs/git-bundle) to bundle all your commits together so you can send them to us.
+3. We expect to see evidence of good development processes.
+Write tests, and commit often.
+Use [git bundle](https://git-scm.com/docs/git-bundle) to bundle all your commits together so you can send them to us.
 Do **not** submit a pull request to this repo.
-3. Send your bundle through to [jobs@trikeapps.com](mailto:jobs@trikeapps.com).
+4. Send your bundle through to [jobs@trikeapps.com](mailto:jobs@trikeapps.com).

 ## Problem 1 - String Munging